Whimsy Stick

 • Outstanding working ability when drive is properly channeled

-Every Malinois I’ve worked with who was described as “unmanageable” was a dog whose drive had nowhere legitimate to go.
-Give it somewhere to go and you’ve got a different dog inside two weeks.
+Every Malinois I have worked with who was described as “unmanageable” was a dog whose drive had nowhere legitimate to go.
+Give it somewhere to go and you have got a different dog inside two weeks.

 What the Flirt Pole Does Neurologically